openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

     - Both the video encoding and transcript creation processes are complete.
       The video and transcripts are ready to add to your course and for learners to view.

+  * - **Partial Failure**
+    - This status appears when the transcription process has been started for more than one languages and either one or more processes fail.
+This indicate a combination of successful and unsuccessful transcription processes.

+  * - **Transcript Failed**
+    - All the transcription processes have failed.

   * - **Unknown**
     - A configuration problem has occurred.
 If this status appears, contact edX partner support at ``partner-support@edx.org``.